The only true wisdom is in knowing you know nothing. —Socrates

 Stephanie’s work has appeared on NBC Nightly News, TODAY Show, NBC Olympics & Paralympics, MSNBC, CNBC, The Henry Ford’s Innovation Nation with Mo Rocca (CBS) and Did I Mention Invention with Alie Ward (CBS & CW).

-Great Family Legacies is Stephanie’s passion project, using her professional gifts for gathering, recording and preserving your family stories.
-Stephanie’s boutique service is a white glove experience, providing families with tangible memories to share with future generations.
+Great Family Legacies is a passion project, using my journalism skills for compassionately gathering, recording and preserving your stories for you.
+My boutique service provides families with tangible memories to share with future generations.
 Click here to learn more.

 Ram Dass said, “We’re all just walking each other home.”